 Both groups think that animals deserve to be considered and protected.

 Both groups base their views on some of the same sorts of factors, e.g. noting that most animals can have positive or negative experiences.

-Lots of people think that both rights and welfare are important.
+Lots of people think that both rights and welfare are important for animal care.